satadrubasu/docker-kuber/homeubuntuSetup.md

 ========== Working on labs.play-with-docker.com ===========
   Login with docker credentials
   Comes installed with git and docker

-#Action01 --> install maven with command:
+  In case we need to use maven clean install by pulling from Action01 --> install maven with command:
              apk add maven
+  Action02 --> install jdk ?

 Continue practicing by pulling images etc and use maven need be.